jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 What can ordinary people do?

 In _Techvolution_, we'll see how everyone on North American Main Streets today has a huge choice to make.
 We can either pick a side in the increasingly nasty Left/Right war.
-Or, we can start funding, creating, and using apps and electronics custom-designed to solve our everyday problems.
+Or, we can start funding, creating, and using content, apps, and electronics custom-designed to solve our everyday problems.
 But before the middle-class can choose the better option and reach for the incredible power of modern technology, we'll need to redefine what's good and bad in our politics.
 To that, we'll need to adopt a new philosophy.

 Here it is.